tommytran732/Ocelot/README.md

 # Notes:
 This is my repository with the modifications mentioned [here](https://github.com/umass-compsci220/Ocelot/issues/131) to self host it.
+I have also made it so that when you delete a file, it's also deleted from history.

 To deploy, setup 2 subdomains for Ocelot.
 One for the frontend, one for the backend.